mattsq/crosslearner/docs/acx_architecture.rst

 ``contrastive_weight`` to further balance covariates across treatment groups.

+An optional adaptive regularization scheme ``adaptive_reg`` can tune the gradient penalty strength on the fly based on the discriminator loss to improve adversarial stability.

 Representations can further be disentangled into confounder-, outcome- and instrument-specific parts by setting ``disentangle=True`` and providing sizes for ``rep_dim_c``, ``rep_dim_a`` and ``rep_dim_i``.
 Two auxiliary adversaries